 Lesson: Strive to control your emotions, desires, and pleasures like Lord Hanuman, no matter where you are Lanka(the land of Gold) or forest(the land of evenness), be equipoised.
 Remember, a person who loses self-control can be easily manipulated and controlled by persons serving their own selfish needs.

 2. Hunger For Knowledge

-Though wiser than the wisest, Hanuman Ji had immense knowledge about scriptures, the four Vedas, and the six shastras, still wanted to learn from Lord Ram.
+Though wiser than the wisest, Hanuman Ji had immense knowledge about the scriptures, the four Vedas, and the six shastras, and still wanted to learn from Lord Ram.

 There is also a story that goes like when he was a child.
 He was promised by the Sun God(Surya Devta) that he will be his guru when the right time comes.

 When the right time came, Hanuman Ji went to the Sun God and asked if he can be his guru, God replied that “how can I be your teacher?
 I move through the heavens radiating the life-giving life?”